 We wanted a conversion van due to the higher fiberglass roof.
 Typical Astros have a low roof, and are much cheaper, like $2,000 or less.

 I love how reliable this van is – it never lets us down.
 We converted it slowly over a couple of years, making quick and easy modifications as and when we needed them.
-We now spend weeks aboard, exploring remote places and boondocking on public lands.
+We now have a Mercedes Sprinter van, but have the Chevy Astro in storage and bring it to Mexico when we drive to our sailboat.

 7) Mitsubishi Delica